TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 In our example implementation, we built off the "Sparkle" token, which in turn was inspired by Bomb Token (BOMB) and Ampleforth (AMPL).
 Our implementation represents a significant imrpovement from the above: the revenue generated through the token's taxes is collected by a DAO so as to be directed by the participants towards projects of mutual benefit, rather than being directed to any one individual's eth account.

-This project demonstrates that the bonding curve based token can be used to automatically grant the DAO with funding when it is minted and burned.
+This project demonstrates that the bonding curve based token deployed together with a modified version of MolochPool.sol can be used to automatically grant a Moloch DAO with funding through the minting and burning of the token.

 ## Solidity proof of concept